cedadev/ceda-div-hugo-hinode/content/news/updates/2024/2024-08-29-important-software-changes-autumn.md

 Dear users

-You will already be aware of the migration already underway from the CentOS7 to Rocky Linux 9 operating systems: further details of that new environment will follow shortly in a separate announcement.
+You will already be aware of the migration already underway from the CentOS7 to Rocky Linux 9 operating system. **Further details of that new environment are now available below:**

+{{<button href="https://help.jasmin.ac.uk/docs/software-on-jasmin/rocky9-migration-2024/#software">}}Rocky 9 Migration information - software{{</button>}}

+Please note in particular the "software" section, but the rest of the article describes other aspects of the new Rocky 9 environment as they take shape, some of which are now available.

+Please read the information there, **after** noting the important information below:

-Alongside this, for two reasons, we also need to update how we maintain and provide software for our users on JASMIN:
+For two reasons, we need to update how we maintain and provide certain software for our users on JASMIN:

 - Due to the effort and technical challenges involved in maintaining older software, our software support policy will now be such that we support **only** -
   - the current version and up to 3 previous versions of JASPY